OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 - Using different methods to authenticate and to authorize,
 - Or using different actions in an external security component (e.g. different mode of operation in CAP reader),
-- Or presenting the user a clear message about what he/she is “signing” (What You See Is What You Sign Principle).
+- Or presenting the user a clear message about what he/she is "signing" (What You See Is What You Sign Principle).

 ## 1.5 Each transaction should be authorized using unique authorization credentials